ttogola/VirtualOptics/README.md

 Issues and TODOs
 ---------------------

-- The jar file only works in Windows and cannot be moved.
-We need a standalone jar which can be run on any system (will do soon)
+- The jar file does not work in Ubuntu and cannot be moved.
+We need a standalone jar which can also run on Linux (will fix soon)

 - In Ubuntu (run from Eclipse for now), the alt key is reserved for operating system functionalities and hides our features.
 Also some images won't display (use getResource instead of new File(...))